wonjoolee95/adapt-or-die/tree/README.md

 }
 ```

 Post-order traversal is when you visit the children and then the root -- hence the name "post-order".
-Some common questions that can easily be solved with post-order traversal include Determining if tree is balanced, Find lowest common ancestors, etc. The code for post-order will always look similar to this:
+Some common questions that can easily be solved with post-order traversal include Determe if tree is balanced, Find lowest common ancestors.
+The code for post-order will always look similar to this:
 ```
 private void postOrder(Node root) {
   if (root == null) {